AdobeDocs/campaign-standard-learn.en/help/tutorial-creating-custom-resources/introduction.md

 ---
 # Creating custom resources​ - Introduction

-[!DNL Adobe Campaign] comes with a pre-defined data model, where data is defined through different resources. [!DNL Campaign] provides the ability to extend resources or create brand new resources.
+[!DNL Adobe Campaign] comes with a pre-defined data model, where data is defined through different resources. [!DNL Campaign] allows the user to extend existing or create new resources.

-This multipart tutorial will walk you through the steps needed to create and link custom resources.
-At the end of this tutorial you will have learned how to:
+This multipart tutorial walks you through the required steps to create and link custom resources.
+Learned how to:

 * Create a custom resource
 * Add fields to the custom resource
 * Link two custom resources
 * Configure screen definition

-## Pre requisite
+## Prerequisite

-In order to be able to create custom resources, you need to have administration user rights.
+In order to be able to create custom resources, you must have administration user rights.

 ## Tutorial Overview

-We would like to be able to use additional information on what a customer ordered, so that it is available for marketing and re-marketing purposes.

-For this we will enrich the [!DNL Campaign] data model by extending the out of the box resources and adding our own custom tables.
-We will add a customer and an orders table.
+To use additional information on what a customer ordered, so that it is available for marketing and re-marketing purposes, the [!DNL Campaign] data model must be by extended by adding custom tables.
+For this use case, a customer and an orders table must be created.

 >[!VIDEO](https://video.tv.adobe.com/v/27715?quality=9)

-This tutorial will explain you step by step how to:
+This tutorial explains how to:

 Step 1 - [Creating a custom resource](./creating-a-custom-resource.md)
 Step 2 - [Configuring a screen definition](./configuring-a-screen-definition-for-a-custom-resource.md)